lydgate/mindmeld/Exploration.md

 by Rainer Maria Rilke

-This laboring of ours with all that remains undone, as if still bound to it, is like the lumbering gait of the swan.
+> This laboring of ours with all that remains undone,
+> as if still bound to it,
+> is like the lumbering gait of the swan.
+>

-And then our dying—releasing ourselves from the very ground on which we stood— is like the way he hesitantly lowers himself
+> And then our dying—releasing ourselves
+> from the very ground on which we stood—
+> is like the way he hesitantly lowers himself
+>

-into the water.
-It gently receives him, and, gladly yielding, flows back beneath him, as wave follows wave, while he, now wholly serene and sure, with regal composure, allows himself to glide.
+> into the water.
+It gently receives him,
+> and, gladly yielding, flows back beneath him,
+> as wave follows wave,
+> while he, now wholly serene and sure,
+> with regal composure,
+> allows himself to glide.

+Abstraction is taking examples and then crystallizing them into something that is indissoluble into the parts that composed it.